 James Schultz retired as division vice-president of Performance Development for Walgreens Corporation and now specializes in human capital strategy development.
 He was President of the Illinois Occupational Skills Standards and Credentialing Committee and teaches graduate courses for the School of Labor and Employment Relations at the University of Illinois.

-Marcus Weaver is a vocational specialist with the Colorado Coalition for the Homeless where he helps marginalized people obtain employment.
-A mayoral appointee on the Workforce Investment Board, Marcus is influential providing oversight and guidance on workforce investment initiatives centered on marginalized populations in Denver.
+Marcus Weaver is a vocational specialist with the Colorado Coalition for the Homeless where he helps people obtain employment.
+A mayoral appointee on the Workforce Investment Board, Marcus is influential in providing oversight and guidance on workforce investment initiatives centered on marginalized populations in Denver.
 Marcus is a national speaker/author, local volunteer, and a passionate community leader serving on several community boards that work to move people to self sufficiency.
 When he was younger, Marcus was incarcerated in jail and prison for a nonviolent crime.

 Reverend Tina Yankee was executive director of Turnabout for fourteen years, a faith-based nonprofit that annually assisted thousands of people leaving incarceration with preparing for and finding employment.
 Rev. Yankee currently serves as the Director of Programs and Development for the Colorado Council of Churches and chairs the Criminal Justice Task Force.
-Additionally, since 1999 Tina provides religious services at Denver County Jail and other religious leadership.
+Additionally, since 1999 Tina has provided religious services at Denver County Jail and other religious leadership.
 Her favorite saint is St. Jude, patron saint of lost causes.